Latest property trends in Mid-Coast Council region: Forster, Taree and more

 Wingham

-Located upstream from Taree, the town of Wingham has established itself as one of the fastest-growing communities in the Mid-Coast Council area.
-Thanks to its spot on the Manning River, the town has become a thriving destination with rail links to Newcastle, Sydney & Brisbane.
-All this has helped the town grow to over 5,000 residents with the population set to rise further.
+Located north of Taree, the town of Wingham has established itself as one of the fastest-growing communities in the Mid-Coast Council area.
+Thanks to its spot on the Manning River, the town has become a thriving destination with rail links to Newcastle, Sydney and Brisbane for those who want a trip to a big city.
+All this has helped the town grow to more than 5,000 residents with the population set to rise further.

 Population: 5,395 (2023)